EOL/harvesting/doc/repository_api_spec.md

 - Updating instances by resource_id and resource_pk, setting a variable set of fields/values.
 - Getting simple counts based on queries (see below), rather than the results

-## Methods

-### resolve_keys
+### Important Queries

-- find nodes that have parent_resource_pk values that do NOT have a matching resource_pk
-- find scientific_names that have node_resource_pk values that do NOT have a matching nodes.resource_pk
-- find vernaculars that have node_resource_pk values that do NOT have a matching nodes.resource_pk
-- find identifiers that have node_resource_pk values that do NOT have a matching nodes.resource_pk
-- find media that have node_resource_pk values that do NOT have a matching nodes.resource_pk
-- find articles that have node_resource_pk values that do NOT have a matching nodes.resource_pk
-- find articles that have section values that do NOT have a matching section
-- find occurrences that have node_resource_pk values that do NOT have a matching nodes.resource_pk
-- find traits that have occurrence ID values that do NOT have a matching occurrence.resource_pk
-- find associations that have occurrence ID values that do NOT have a matching occurrence.resource_pk
-- find attributions that have node_resource_pk values that do NOT have a matching nodes.resource_pk
-- find ALL reference IDs (on all classes) that do NOT have a matching references.resource_pk
-- find ALL bibliographic citation IDs (on all classes) that do NOT have a matching bibliographic_citations.resource_pk
-- find ALL attribution IDs (on all classes) that do NOT have a matching attributions.resource_pk

-There's some question about how we want to handle the rows identified by these results.
-IDEALLY, we would be able to flag them and skip them from harvest, but that *could* get complicated as relationships can be nested.
-Warrants discussion.

-## Other queries

-These are part of the harvesting process but didn't fall neatly into a function (because we need to compute things on the results).

 - Scientific Names where canonical is nil
 - Traits that have a measurement with units; i.e.: where measurement IS NOT NULL AND units_term_id IS NOT NULL

+## Referential Integrity

+The following referential integrity must be preserved; rows that fail one of these tests should be ignored, and added to a list of "warnings" for the harvest that an admin or master curator can read and address.

+- nodes that have parent_resource_pk values that do NOT have a matching resource_pk
+- scientific_names that have node_resource_pk values that do NOT have a matching nodes.resource_pk
+- vernaculars that have node_resource_pk values that do NOT have a matching nodes.resource_pk
+- identifiers that have node_resource_pk values that do NOT have a matching nodes.resource_pk
+- media that have node_resource_pk values that do NOT have a matching nodes.resource_pk
+- articles that have node_resource_pk values that do NOT have a matching nodes.resource_pk
+- articles that have section values that do NOT have a matching section
+- occurrences that have node_resource_pk values that do NOT have a matching nodes.resource_pk
+- traits that have occurrence ID values that do NOT have a matching occurrence.resource_pk
+- associations that have occurrence ID values that do NOT have a matching occurrence.resource_pk
+- attributions that have node_resource_pk values that do NOT have a matching nodes.resource_pk
+- ALL reference IDs (on all classes) that do NOT have a matching references.resource_pk
+- ALL bibliographic citation IDs (on all classes) that do NOT have a matching bibliographic_citations.resource_pk
+- ALL attribution IDs (on all classes) that do NOT have a matching attributions.resource_pk

 ## The publishing dataset classes